Wabwire-H/GADS-CLOUD-PROJECT/README.md

 5. Confirm that the file was uploaded ls

-#Create a persistent state in Cloud Shell
+*Create a persistent state in Cloud Shell*
 1. To list available regions, execute the following command: gcloud compute regions list
-2.Select a region from the list and note the value in any text editor.
+2. Select a region from the list and note the value in any text editor.
 	Type in the numeric value that corresponds to your region.

-#This region will now be referred to as [YOUR_REGION] in the remainder of the lab.
+*This region will now be referred to as [YOUR_REGION] in the remainder of the lab.*
 1. Create an environment variable and replace [YOUR_REGION] with the region you selected in the previous step: egINFRACLASS_REGION=us-west1-a
 2. Verify it with echo
 	echo $INFRACLASS_REGION

-#Append the environment variable to a file
+*Append the environment variable to a file*
 1. Create a subdirectory for materials used in this class mkdir infraclass
 2. Create a file called config in the infraclass directory